10 oz Morgan Silver Bar (999 Fine) Made In The USA

 In later years, the discovery of rare Morgan dollars in famous hoards such as the Redstone Hoard and the Nevada Casino Hoard kept the coin (and its desirability) in the news.

 The Thrill Lives On In Our 10 oz Morgan Silver Bar

 Our Morgan Design 10 oz silver bar recaptures the majesty of the original coin, with the obverse of the Morgan dollar reproduced on the front.
-Below the image is a large number 10, overstamped with “Ten Troy Ounces Fine Silver 999+.”
-A badge proclaiming “Made in USA” runs across the bottom.
-The back of the bar bears a diamond pattern.
-The raised rim on this bar helps reduce the chance of any scratches on the surface.
 Since these bars are made to strict international ISO 9001 standards, they are eligible for inclusion in self-directed IRA accounts.

 These 10 oz Morgan design silver bars are far easier to stack than 1 oz bars, yet have higher liquidity than 100 oz bars.
 Their size gives a far better sense of the hard money value they add to your portfolio when you heft them in your hand.
-We also carry Morgan Design .999 fine silver bars in 5 troy ounce and 1 troy ounce sizes, as well as our best-selling 1 oz silver round reproducing the original Morgan dollar design in .999 silver.
+We also sell the 1 oz silver round reproducing the original Morgan dollar design in .999 silver.
 We have the pure silver you want, in sizes to meet any budget at Gainesville Coins!